February 14, 2018 by Lydia Syson

 A Book and Tea said it was “a wonderfully written piece.”

-Ronnie Turner posted an extract, but also made sure to comment that “the extract has definitely whet my appetite for more!“
+Ronnie Turner posted an extract, and commented “the extract has definitely whet my appetite for more!“

 Jaffa Reads Too said “Lydia Syson’s skill as a storyteller brings Monday Island. . .and its eccentric inhabitants so vividly to life.“